How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Localization, local rings

-A {\em local ring} is a ring with a unique maximal ideal.
-If $S$ is a multiplicative closed subset of a ring $R$, then the {\em localization} $R_S$ of $R$ with respect to $S$ is the equivalence class of ``fractions'' $\{f/g: f \in R,\ g \in S\}$ under the equivalence relation that $f/g \sim f'/g'$ provided $(fg' - f'g)h = 0$ for some $h \in S$.
+If $S$ is a multiplicative closed subset of a ring $R$, then the $R_S$ of $R$ with respect to $S$ is the equivalence class of ``fractions'' $\{f/g: f \in R,\ g \in S\}$ under the equivalence relation that $f/g \sim f'/g'$ provided $(fg' - f'g)h = 0$ for some $h \in S$.
 It is easy to check that $R_S$ is a commutative ring with respect to the usual rules of addition and multiplication of fractions.
 Two cases of localizations are especially relevant for our purpose: \begin{itemize} \item Case 1: $S = \{f^k\}_k$ for some $f \in R$.
 In this case we denote $R_S$ by $R_f$, and say that $R_f$ is the {\em localization of $R$ at $f$.} \item Case 2: $S = R \setminus \ppp$ for some prime ideal $\ppp$ of $R$.
-In this case we denote $R_S$ by $R_\ppp$, and say that $R_\ppp$ is the {\em localization of $R$ at $\ppp$.} \end{itemize} It is straightforward to check that [the equivalence class of] every element of $S$ is invertible in $R_S$ (unless it is the zero ring), and every ideal $I$ of of $R_S$ is generated by $R \cap I$.
-It follows that if $R$ is Noetherian, then so is $R_S$.
+In this case we denote $R_S$ by $R_\ppp$, and say that $R_\ppp$ is the {\em localization of $R$ at $\ppp$.} \end{itemize}

+The following proposition compiles some of the basic properties of localizations.
 We refer to \cite[Chapter 3]{am} for a lucid discussion of these and other basic properties of localizations of commutative rings.

+\begin{prop} $R_S$ is the zero ring if and only if $0 \in S$.
+If $R_S$ is not the zero ring, then (the equivalence class of) every element of $S$ is invertible in $R_S$, and every ideal $I$ of of $R_S$ is generated by $R \cap I$.
+In particular, if $R$ is Noetherian, then so is $R_S$. \end{prop}

+A is a ring with a unique maximal ideal. \Cref{prop:localization-basic} implies that the localization $R_\ppp$ of a ring $R$ at a prime ideal $\ppp$ is a local ring, and the maximal ideal of $R_\ppp$ is generated by $\ppp$.